 The UAB article’s author, Jennifer Lollar, goes on to mention some pretty staggering facts concerning kids and sports.

 According to a report by the U.S. Surgeon General, craniofacial injuries sustained during sporting activities are a major source of nonfatal injury and disability in children and adults, accounting for up to one-third of all sports injuries.

 The National Youth Sports Safety Foundation estimates that more than 3 million teeth will be knocked out in youth sporting activities this year.

 A properly fitted mouthguard can significantly reduce initial injury and lessen the severity of craniofacial injury – do we need to reference that?

 Only your dentist can determine the perfect fit and provide the answers necessary to best protect your child’s teeth, gums, and jaw, when they’re out playing sports this season.

 So it’s simple – talk to your dentist before your child takes the field.

 Ensure your child is wearing their mouthguard at all times.
 It should be second nature; it should not be uncomfortable or difficult to speak.

 Remain diligent…like “Do your homework” and “take out the garbage” diligent, and you won’t have the pleasure of forking over thousands of dollars for oral surgery on knocked out teeth, wiring and milkshakes with broken jaws, or CAT scans and MRIs caused by concussions.

-The overwhelming theme…talk to your dentist about a properly fitted mouthguard before your kids take to the field or court this back to school season.
+The overwhelming theme…talk to your dentist about a properly fitted mouthguard before your kids take to the field or court this season.